Frequently Asked Questions

 How does the Hotline process work?

 You may call the toll free number 1-866-818-2620 or submit an online report.
-An external company, The Network, takes the initial information and routes it to the Internal Audit Office.
+An external company, takes the initial information and notifies the Internal Audit Office.
 The Internal Audit Office will either conduct an investigation or forward the information to the appropriate office for action.

 Will I remain anonymous?